McCain: Obama Leaves Unanswered Questions

 SCOTT HORSLEY: John McCain is trailing in national polls, and the recent focus on the economy hasn't helped him.
 So McCain has gone on the offensive with a tactic he first tried over the summer, painting Barack Obama as too risky to be president.
 At a campaign rally in New Mexico yesterday, McCain told supporters his own strengths and weaknesses are well-known after a quarter century in Washington.
 But he suggested there are still unanswered questions about the freshman senator he's running against.

-Senator JOHN MCCAIN (Republican, Arizona; Republican Presidential Candidate): All people want to know is what has this man ever actually accomplished in government?
+JOHN MCCAIN: All people want to know is what has this man ever actually accomplished in government?

 HORSLEY: Running mate Sarah Palin sounded the same ominous theme over the weekend, reminding crowds of the loose ties between Obama and William Ayers, a member of the radical Weather Underground responsible for deadly bombings in the 1960s.
 Ayers later became a professor in Chicago where he served on the board of an educational project with Obama.
 McCain left the Ayers attacks to Palin while he stuck to criticizing Obama's tax policies and his response to the mortgage mess behind the current financial turmoil.
 McCain argued that while he tried to crack down on problems at mortgage giants Fannie Mae and Freddie Mac, Obama was turning a blind eye.